spoorn/media-to-ascii/README.md

 # Saving ascii art as a video file (only .mp4 is supported as the output format)
 mediatoascii --video-path <FILE_PATH> -o ascii.mp4

+# Scale down the video by 2x so file size is smaller in storage and resolution
+mediatoascii --video-path <FILE_PATH> -o ascii.mp4 --scale-down 2.0
 ```

 ### Images